 Fall, Spring Language: English.
 Prereqs: 2.7 GPA, junior or senior standing; prior coursework in international relations strongly recommended.
 Housing: Home stay or apartment.
 Details: Courses in international relations and communications (few advanced courses available) and quality, established internships in Brussels, a hub of the European Union, international diplomacy and commerce.
 Brussels offers a rich environment for out-of-classroom learning.
 Course listing here.
-Non-tution Educational Expenses: higher.
+Non-tuition Educational Expenses: Higher

 Ghana – ISEP: University of Ghana, Legon (D or Ex)

 Fall, Spring Language: Japanese, English.
 Prereqs: 2.5 GPA, 4 semesters Japanese language.
 Housing: Dormitory.
-Description: Curriculum is divided into five categories: Japan Studies courses, Japanese Language courses, Basic Education courses, the Global Business Program, the Global Studies Program.
+Details: Curriculum is divided into five categories: Japan Studies courses, Japanese Language courses, Basic Education courses, the Global Business Program, the Global Studies Program.
 Global studies includes courses in transnational studies, Asian and N. American studies, terrorism and human security.
-Non-tuition Educational Expenses: same.
+Information on the Global Studies program.
+Non-tuition Educational Expenses: Same

 Fall, Spring Language: English.
 Prereqs: 3.0 GPA.
 Housing: Private accommodation in Brighton, Hove, or other communities for single semester students.
 Dormitories for academic year students.
-Description: Extensive course offerings in foundational and advanced topics in international relations, geopolitics, European studies, international development, and other topics.
-Non-tuition Educational Expenses: higher.
+Details: Extensive course offerings in foundational and advanced topics in international relations, geopolitics, European studies, international development, and other topics.
+Non-tuition Educational Expenses: Higher

 * Exceeds the cap on tuition transfer off campus